 Welcome to the last, and only, house on the block.
 The current system of addiction recovery is broken.

 The current system of addiction recovery is broken.
 We have been losing too many, too fast, for way too long.
-At Workit we call these friends and family members the Lost, and we have grown tired of watching them die by the hundreds in our worlds.
+At Workit, we call these friends and family members the Lost, and we have grown tired of watching them die by the hundreds.
 We have come to believe that there is a better way and that we are responsible for designing it together.

-A two state model: On the wagon or off.
-A black and white model to treat an infinitely nuanced condition with many shades of gray.
-We got chemo or nothing.
+It’s a two state model: On the wagon or off.
+This black and white model is expected to treat an infinitely nuanced condition with many shades of gray.
+We’ve got chemo or nothing.
 This makes sense at the end stages of a condition.
-It comes down to life and death.
+At that point, it comes down to life and death.
 As we say in recovery circles, the cucumber becomes a pickle.
-It was this way with me.
-I choose abstinence because it suits me now, the lifestyle has seduced me.
+It was this way with me—I choose abstinence because it suits me now.
+The lifestyle has seduced me.
 But it is a one-size-fits all model.
-We are forcing the young into the cucumber fermenter half-baked because “If it’s a mistake, what’s the harm?
+We are forcing the young into the cucumber fermenter half-grown because, “If it’s a mistake, what’s the harm?
 Mistaking yourself for an addict may be the best mistake you make in your life.”
 In reality, most of us teetotalers are still “picking up” one or another addictive behavior long after we quit drugs and alcohol.
-This week its sugar.
+This week it’s sugar.
 Next week, perhaps Nintendo.